 7 Supreme Court Ruling dated 23 January 2019.

-8 According to this article, assessment of the unfair nature of the terms shall relate neither to the definition of the main subject matter of the contract nor to the adequacy of the price and remuneration, on the one hand, as against the services or goods supplied in exchange, on the other, in so far as these terms are in plain intelligible language.
+8 Council Directive 93/13/EEC of 5 April 1993 on unfair terms in consumer contracts.
+According to Article 4.2, assessment of the unfair nature of the terms shall relate neither to the definition of the main subject matter of the contract nor to the adequacy of the price and remuneration, on the one hand, as against the services or goods supplied in exchange, on the other, in so far as these terms are in plain intelligible language.

 9 Supreme Court ruling dated 25 April 2016.

-10 Supreme Court Ruling dated 6 March 2020, which could become a landmark case, as it was the last judgment prior to the covid-19 crisis.
+12 Supreme Court Ruling dated 6 March 2020, which could become a landmark case as it was the last judgment prior to the outbreak of the covid-19 pandemic.